 Designing and Installing Your Septic System: An Introduction

-When we start to design a septic design, our team begins the process by meeting with you to develop a full understanding of your septic system design needs.
+When we start to plan a septic design, our team begins the process by meeting with you to develop a full understanding of your septic system design needs.
 This includes asking questions like: “What do you intend to build on the property?” and “How many bedrooms will there be in the home?”.

 From there, our team will conduct a soil test, commonly referred to as a “perc test”.
 The soil test will determine if the area is able to support a septic system absorption field (otherwise known as a lateral field or as leach lines).